Mirusha Park: Features

-Rare natural geological and geomorphological features, also create interesting motives for the landscape of the park, especially specific geological form of the terrain, caves, cracks, other rocky phenomena which are created as a result of geological past, the effects of erosion, water and other exogenous factors.
+Rare natural geological and geomorphological features also create interesting motives for the landscape of the park, especially the specific geological form of the terrain, caves, cracks, and other rocky phenomena, which are created as a result of the geological past, the effects of erosion, water, and other exogenous factors.

-As a result of mild continental climate influenced by the Mediterranean, a very rich flora and fauna has been created.
+As a result of a mild continental climate influenced by the Mediterranean, a very rich flora and fauna have been created.
 The regional park area is home to many endemic and stenoendemic species.

 Location

-Mirusha Park is one of the most beautiful and most interesting areas of nature in Kosovo, which lies in the central part of the country, in the territory of the municipalities of Klina, Malisheva and Orahovac.
+Mirusha Park is one of the most beautiful and most interesting areas of nature in Kosovo, which lies in the central part of the country, in the territory of the municipalities of Klina, Malisheva, and Orahovac.

-The nature park is located in the south of the Gremnik mountains, on both sides of Mirusha River, from the beginning of canyon up to the discharge in the White Drin River, around 2 km from villages of Dush, Grapc and Llapqeva and the Hill of Dushi.
+The nature park is located in the south of the Gremnik mountains, on both sides of the Mirusha River, from the beginning of the canyon up to the discharge in the White Drin River, around 2 km from the villages of Dush, Grapc, and Llapqeva and the Hill of Dushi.

-In the western part of the park passes the national road Klina - Gjakova (M9.1).
+In the western part of the park, the national road Klina - Gjakova (M9.1).
 Parallel to this road lies the railway Peja -Prizren.
 Around 8 km to the north passes the national road Pristina - Peja.

 Distance from the capital of Kosovo - Pristina is 65 km.